rvbhute/config_files/.PhpStorm2018.1/README.md

 ### Other Files

-All files except `disabled_plugins.txt` are also contained in the `jar` file. `disabled_plugins.txt` lists plugins from the default bundle that are disabled.
+All files except `disabled_plugins.txt` are contained in the `jar` file. `disabled_plugins.txt` lists plugins from the default bundle that are disabled.